sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-<p>The important fact to notice is that the order of execution in
-the async case is essentially random and that the total execution time in the async case is much less than the sync case.
+The important fact to notice is that the order of execution in the async case is essentially random and that the total execution time in the async case is much less than the sync case.
 In fact the maximum time for the synchronous case to complete is when each tasks pauses for 2 seconds resulting in a 20 seconds for the whole queue.
-In the async case the maximum runtime is roughly 2 seconds since none of the tasks block the execution of the others.</p>
+In the async case the maximum runtime is roughly 2 seconds since none of the tasks block the execution of the others.

-<p>A more common use case, fetching data from a server
-asynchronously, the runtime of <code>fetch()</code> will differ between requests given the load on the remote server.</p>
+A more common use case, fetching data from a server asynchronously, the runtime of ``fetch()`` will differ between requests given the load on the remote server.

 <pre><code class="python">import gevent.monkey
 gevent.monkey.patch_socket()